 Depending on the couple, the wedding plans, and other details, the things the groom's parents pay for is variable, based on each family and may include:

 - The rehearsal dinner.

 They may also help the groom with details he is responsible for, such as:

-What Happens If You Don't Like the Music/Food/Décor/Apparel at Your Son's Wedding
+What Happens If You Don't Like Some of the Details at Your Son's Wedding

-While mothers of the groom don't really need to wear beige anymore, they still need to shut up.
+While mothers of the groom don't really need to wear beige anymore, they should keep most of their opinions to themselves.
 This may be hard to hear, but it's true.
 You may have some helpful advice to share, but make sure you stop giving it before it becomes intrusive or nagging.

-Like it or not, this isn't your wedding to plan and your relationship with your son and your future daughter-in-law is far more important than what color the napkins are.
-The last thing you want is for the bride to feel squished between what her mother wants and what you want!
+Like it or not, this isn't your wedding to plan, and your relationship with your son and your future daughter-in-law is far more important than what color the napkins are.
+The last thing you want is for the bride to feel torn between what she wants and what you want.